mekowalski/react-photos-app/NOTES.md

 - woohoo!!!!!! the searched photos are returned!!!!!!

 # Version 2
-[] Show reasonably sized photos, currently the photos are too large [] Use Grid CSS
+[x] Show reasonably sized photos, currently the photos are too large [x] Use Grid CSS
-[] Tile the shown photos
+[x] Tile the shown photos
+[] Make images a bit more cohesive